Self-telemetry troubleshooting

 ”Numbers are zero but I see data flowing in Grafana Cloud”

 Your collector is forwarding data correctly but not pushing self-telemetry.
-Two possibilities:
+In order of likelihood:

 prometheus.exporter.selfis disabled or returning empty — check the bootstrap config has theprometheus.exporter.selfandprometheus.scrapeblocks intact. - otelcol-contrib’s